datadiversitylab/datadiversitylab.github.io/src/news/2024-spring.md

 * A lab retreat is planned during the semester, will be discussing research and future work plans.
 * We welcome our new lab members for the spring semester:

-  * Graduate students: Abdul HM Fattah, Shih-Suan Lo,Jiayue He, Ani Chitransh & Tom Olla .
+  * Graduate students: Abdul HM Fattah, Shih-Suan Lo, Jiayue He, Ani Chitransh & Tom Olla .
   * Research Data Support Specialist: Tanisha Lohchab.